ivo206/ObjectOrientedDesign/README.md

 # ObjectOrientedDesign
-The following are a set of object oriented desing exercises that I like to do to in my spare time to sharpen my software development skills.
+The following are a set of object oriented desing exercises that I like to do in my spare time to sharpen my software development skills.
 Writing code is a craftsmenship, the more you practice the better you will get at writing code.

 # 1. Design a blackjack game with the following system requirements: